-- What is the scientific innovation of proposed research? - Is the proposed work appropriate for the topic under which it is submitted?
+- What is the scientific innovation of the proposed research? - Does the scope of the work map into the areas identified in the FOA? - Is the proposed research relevant to the FES QIS objectives? - What is the likelihood of achieving valuable and impactful results that can advance FES mission areas and / or QIS development?

-- What are the unique contributions of this research? - What is the likelihood of achieving valuable results? - How might the results of the proposed work impact the direction, progress, and thinking in relevant scientific fields of research? - How does the proposed work compare with other efforts in its field, both in terms of scientific and/or technical merit and originality? - Is the Data Management Plan suitable for the proposed research and to what extent does it support the validation of research results?
+• Is the Data Management Plan suitable for the proposed research and to what extent does it support the validation of research results?